Best pianos for beginners

 If you have the space for something a little larger, then your next step would be the small to medium grand piano range.
 Whilst you might not think of this as a piano for beginners, these models are an investment and provide scope to progress beyond being a beginner.

-A popular choice would be the Yamaha C1 model, which provides a beautiful depth of sound and key range.
-The C1 is 5’3” long; the Yamaha C2 model, with an extra 5”, makes full use of the longer strings and larger soundboard to offer a fuller range, which is characterised by a beautiful bass resonance that will enhance your playing.
+A popular choice would be the Yamaha C1 model, which is 5’3” long and provides a beautiful depth of sound and key range.
+Meanwhile, the Yamaha C2 model, with an extra 5”, makes full use of the longer strings and larger soundboard to offer a fuller range, which is characterised by a beautiful bass resonance that will enhance your playing.

 Other popular benefits of digital pianos for beginners are the additional options of volume control and plugging in headphones – ideal for learners who are unlikely to hit the right note first time!